danielfrg/jupyter-flex/DEVELOP.md

 ## Iteration cycle

-Start webpack in watch mode, this will also place the build files in the voila static directory.
+Start webpack in watch mode, this will also place the built files in the voila static directory.

 ```